pypeit/PypeIt/doc/image_proc.rst

 subtraction uses this region of the image to subtract a per-frame bias level;
 see :func:`~pypeit.core.procimg.subtract_overscan`.
 Set the ``use_overscan``
-parameter to false if you do not want to use the overscan in this way or, more importantly, your instrument detector does not include an overscan region.
+parameter to false if you do not want to use the overscan in this way or, more importantly, your instrument detector does not include an overscan region;
+supported instruments with no overscan regions should have ``use_overscan=False`` as the default.
 Uncertainty in the overscan subtraction is propagated to the image-processing error budget.

 Trimming & Re-orientation
 -------------------------